Modularity from $q$-series: Introduction and Statement of Results

-In the 1970s, G. E. Andrews realized that the Rogers-Ramanujan series are two examples of a much larger collection.
+In the 1970s, G. E. Andrews realized that the Rogers--Ramanujan series are two examples of a much larger collection.
 There are countless ``strange'' $q$-series, including many carrying his name, that appear in mathematics and physics and seem to be \emph{mysteriously modular}, yet their modularity isn't obvious from the series themselves \cite{Andrews1975}.
 Andrews challenged\footnote{The reader should also read Dick Askey's article \cite{Askey}.} the community to consider a problem posed by L. Ehrenpreis.

 \textbf{The Ehrenpreis-Andrews Problem.} Devise a $q$-series method that determines whether a (vector of) $q$-series is modular, without relying on modular input\footnote{Andrews is referring to the modularity of Dedekind's eta-function and classical theta functions.}.
-The modularity of the Rogers-Ramanujan vector $\mathbf{f}=(f_1, f_2)$ should be the first test case.
+The modularity of the Rogers--Ramanujan vector $\mathbf{f}=(f_1, f_2)^{\T}$ should be the first test case.